lovablelabs/docs/src/getting-started.md

 # :rocket: Getting started

 This is a simple tutorial to get you started with the basics of gptengineer.app.

+We hope you're excited to contribute to the docs!

 We will guide you through the process of creating a project, making improvements, and deploying your project.